-For more details on determining eligible basis, see the instructions for Form 8609, line 7b (Part II, line 1b, on the 1988 and 1991 revisions; line 7 on the 2003, 2005, and 2006 revisions).
+For more details on determining eligible basis, see the instructions for Form 8609, line 7b (Part II, line 1b, on the 1988 and 1991 revisions; line 7 on the 2003, 2005, 2006, and 2007 revisions).

 Line 2.
 Only the portion of the basis on line 1 attributable to the low-income rental units in the building at the close of the tax year qualifies for the credit.
-This is the smaller of the fractional amount of low-income units to all residential rental units (the "unit fraction") or the fractional amount of floor space of the low-income units to the floor space of the low-income units to the floor space of all residential rental units (the "floor space fraction").
-This fraction must be shown on line 2 as a decimal carried out to at least four places (for example, 50 /100 = .5000).
+This is the smaller of the fractional amount of low-income units to all residential rental units (the "unit fraction") or the fractional amount of floor space of the low-income units to the floor space of all residential rental units (the "floor space fraction").
+This fraction must be shown on line 2 as a decimal carried out to at least four places (for example, \$9/100 = .5000).
 Low-income units are units occupied by qualifying tenants, while residential rental units are all units, whether or not occupied.

-Generally, a unit is not treated as a low-income unit unless it is suitable for occupancy and is used other than on a transient basis.
+Generally, a unit is not treated as a low-income unit unless it is suitable for occupancy, used other than on a transient basis, and occupied by qualifying tenants.
 Section 42(i)(3) provides for certain exceptions (for example, units that provide transitional housing for the homeless may qualify as low-income units).
 See section 42(i)(3) for more details.
 Also see section 42(g)(2)(D) regarding the available unit rule and Regulations section 1.42-5(c)(1)(ix) regarding the vacant unit rule.